sophiekoonin/localghost/src/blog/posts/2024-11-24-some-things-ive-been-enjoying.md

 ## Books

 Continuing my habit of alternating a good book with a trash book.
+One grown-up book, one fantasy romance book.
 Like main course and dessert.

 [Children of Time](https://en.wikipedia.org/wiki/Children_of_Time_(novel)) by Adrian Tchaikovsky: a sci-fi set in the far future where we've gone and trashed earth so they're trying to populate a new planet with primates and some virus to fast-forward evolution, only it doesn't quite go to plan.
 Not for arachnophobes.
 The second one didn't grab me quite so much but I'll finish it at some point!

-I also enjoyed [Yellowface](https://uk.bookshop.org/p/books/yellowface-rebecca-f-kuang/6923283?ean=9780008532819) by Rebecca F Kuang &ndash; an excellent story of a white author who takes credit for her Chinese-American friend's work &ndash; and it took me *far* too long to realise she is also R.F.
-Kuang who wrote the brilliant [Babel](https://uk.bookshop.org/p/books/babel-or-the-necessity-of-violence-an-arcane-history-of-the-oxford-translators-revolution-r-f-kuang/6627642?ean=9780008501853) (linguistics! magical realism! colonialism!).
-So, an author to follow.

 I've been reading plenty of fantasy-romance books as well, like everyone else in my immediate sphere.
 I've ticked off some of the big series: Throne of Glass, Crescent City, From Blood and Ash, etc. They all blend into one at some point, but are still completely unputdownable.
 I read one recently called [Paladin's Grace](https://uk.bookshop.org/p/books/paladin-s-grace-t-kingfisher/7672899) (by T. Kingfisher) which was quite a nice change: the characters were over the age of about 25, and the male protagonist was a paladin who likes to knit socks for people.
 It was a nice break from all the brooding and snarling.

+I also enjoyed [Yellowface](https://uk.bookshop.org/p/books/yellowface-rebecca-f-kuang/6923283?ean=9780008532819) by Rebecca F Kuang &ndash; an excellent story of a white author who takes credit for her Chinese-American friend's work &ndash; and it took me *far* too long to realise she is also R.F.
+Kuang who wrote the brilliant [Babel](https://uk.bookshop.org/p/books/babel-or-the-necessity-of-violence-an-arcane-history-of-the-oxford-translators-revolution-r-f-kuang/6627642?ean=9780008501853) (linguistics! magical realism! colonialism!).
+So, an author to follow.

 ## Garden